Inter-Domain Routing (idr) Internet Drafts

 Working Group: Inter-Domain Routing (idr)

 RFC 5492 allows a BGP speaker to advertise its capabilities to its peer.
-When a route is propagated beyond the immediate peer, it is useful to allow certain capabilities, or other properties, to be conveyed further.
+When a route is propagated beyond the immediate peer, it is useful to allow certain characteristics to be conveyed further.
 In particular, it is useful to advertise forwarding plane features.
-This specification defines a BGP transitive attribute to carry such capability information, the "Next Hop Dependent Capabilities Attribute," or NHC.
-Unlike the capabilities defined by RFC 5492, those conveyed in the NHC apply solely to the routes advertised by the BGP UPDATE that contains the particular NHC.
-This specification also defines an NHC capability that can be used to advertise the ability to process the MPLS Entropy Label as an egress LSR for all NLRI advertised in the BGP UPDATE.
+This specification defines a BGP transitive attribute to carry such information, the "Next Hop Dependent Characteristics Attribute," or NHC.
+Unlike the capabilities defined by RFC 5492, the characteristics conveyed in the NHC apply solely to the routes advertised by the BGP UPDATE that contains the particular NHC.
+This specification also defines an NHC characteristic that can be used to advertise the ability to process the MPLS Entropy Label as an egress LSR for all NLRI advertised in the BGP UPDATE.
 It updates RFC 6790 and RFC 7447 concerning this BGP signaling.

 BGP Extension for 5G Edge Service Metadata